Adarsh-Model-Trains/jmri-mqtt-spring-transformer-wireless-eco-system/doc/WINDOWS_MOSQUITTO_SETUP_README.md

 * mosquitto.config
 ```
 log_type all                 #Equivalent to setting -v (verbose mode)
-listener 1883                #To ensure listening on the appropriate port
+listener 1883 localhost      #To ensure listening on the appropriate port
 allow_anonymous true         #Allows JMRI to subscribe without an ID or password
 ```